saymrwulf/go-ethereum/notes.md

 2024-04-09T17:10:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2024-04-09T04:45:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2024-05-02T08:30:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (go-ethereum)
+2003 paper) (go-ethereum) 2024-05-02T04:48:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)